astronomer/docs/astro/configure-deployment-resources.md

 The Celery executor is the default for all new Deployments.
 It uses a group of workers, each of which can run multiple tasks at a time.
 Astronomer uses [worker autoscaling logic](executors.md#worker-autoscaling-logic) to determine how many workers run on your Deployment at a given time.

 The Celery executor is a good option for most use cases.
-Specifically, the Celery executor is a good fit for your team if:
+Specifically, the Celery executor is a good fit for your Deployment if:

 - You're just getting started with Airflow.
 - You want to use multiple worker queues.
 This allows you to use multiple worker node types for different types of tasks and optimize for task performance.
 See [Configure worker queues](configure-worker-queues.md).
 - You have a high number of short-running tasks and want to ensure low latency between tasks.
 - You don't often experience conflicts between Python or OS-level packages and don't require dependency isolation.

-If your team regularly experiences dependency conflicts or finds that resource intensive tasks consume the resources of other tasks and cause them to fail, Astronomer recommends implementing worker queues or moving to the Kubernetes executor.
+If you regularly experience dependency conflicts or find that some tasks consume the resources of other tasks and cause them to fail, Astronomer recommends implementing worker queues or moving to the Kubernetes executor.

 See [Manage the Celery executor](executors.md#manage-the-celery-executor) to learn more about how to configure the Celery executor.